turingschool/backend_mod_1_prework/section4/reflection.md

 **7. How do you create an instance of a class?**

 You use the name of the instance along with the .new method.
-If you are using instance variables and an initializer, you would pass the variable values through the new method.
+If you are using instance variables and an initializer, you would pass the variable values through the .new method.
 If you are using instance variables with and accessor but no initializer, you would define the variable values after the .new method.
-If you have no instance variables, you just use the .new method and leave it at that.
+If you have no instance variables, you would just use the .new method and leave it at that.

-Here is an example of this using the class we created above.
+Here is an example of creatin an instance using the class we created above.

 ```
 sparky.new(true, false)